YunlongLin0125/Recommender-System/README.md

 # Recommender Systems: looking further into the future
-This is an implementation of proposed window-based prediction method.
+This is an implementation of proposed time-aware transfer learning-based window predictor.

-Progress about my dissertation project, welcome to feedback and suggestion.
+Welcome to feedback and suggestion.
-Contact: s2406121@ed.ac.uk

 ## folder structure